Kong/docs.konghq.com/app/enterprise/2.2.x/property-reference.md

 Kong Manager URL

-Here you may provide the lookup, or balancer, address for Kong Manager.
+The lookup, or balancer, address for Kong Manager.

 Accepted format (items in parentheses are optional):